chutney-testing/chutney-testing.github.io-legacy/docs/actions/introduction.md

     Some input values are required and checked for correctness.
 While other values might not be required, or we provide a default value.

 !!! note
     All actions performing a request on a remote service need to know the `Target`.
 While other action, like validating XML data, don't need a target.
+    Please, refer to [target configuration](/configuration/env/#target-configuration) for further details.

 ## Outputs